-Over 2020-24 our organisational purposes will underpin and guide our activities as a Department and exemplify the benefits we deliver to the Australian community.
+Over 2020 24 our organisational purposes will underpin and guide our activities as a Department and exemplify the benefits we deliver to the Australian community.

-PURPOSE 1 National Security Protect Australia from national security and criminal threats through effective national coordination, policy and strategy development, emergency management, and enhanced response, recovery and resilience arrangements.
+PURPOSE 1 National Security Protect Australia from national security and criminal threats through effective national coordination, policy and strategy development, emergency management, and regional cooperation.
 PURPOSE 2 Prosperous and United Society Support a prosperous and united Australia through effective coordination and delivery of immigration and social cohesion policies and programs.
 PURPOSE 3 Border and Customs Operations Advance a prosperous and secure Australia through trade and travel facilitation and modernisation, and effective customs, immigration, maritime and enforcement activities across the border continuum.